-Ginger (preferably fresh, but you can also use dried), turmeric (fresh or dried), green
+- Onion, garlic, ginger (preferably fresh, but you can also use dried), turmeric (fresh or dried), green

 First, prep your ingredients.
 This means that you’ll have to dice the onion, mince the garlic, peel and grate the ginger and the turmeric if you’re using fresh ones.
 If you’re using green chilli, then deseed it and dice it.

 Peel and cube the sweet potato, the carrot, and wash the spinach leaves.
 If you’re using large spinach leaves, then you’ll need to chop them up a little.
 If you’re using baby spinach leaves, then just wash them.